aasmal97/Window-Actions/README.md

 ### Configuring the Property Inspector

 This is where most of the magic happens.
-Using Elgato's Property Inspector, we can create a simple and initutive HTML form, that accepts the required [windowIdentifier](#window-identifiers), and passes it into our plugin, to execute.
+Using Elgato's Property Inspector, we can create a simple and initutive HTML form, that accepts the required [window Identifier](#window-identifiers), and passes it into our plugin, to execute.
 The quickest way to set this up, is by using pre-populated dropdowns, that can be selected.
 This prevents typos, and incorrect mappings, which commonly occur when writing directly to `.bat` files.

 As an added bonus, it also means users don't need to write any code to configure their actions.